Acupuncture offers wonderful support for pregnant patients with nausea and morning sickness (or all-day sickness).

 Acupuncture has a cumulative effect.
 Although some patients with morning sickness notice a major shift after a single treatment, most will need several treatments to feel a difference.
 We expect the results to be a lessening of the symptoms to a more manageable situation.

-If you want to try acupuncture for morning sickness, I recommend treatments one to three times per week for the first two weeks to help shift the symptoms.
+If you want to try acupuncture for morning sickness, I recommend treatments one to two times per week for the first two weeks to help shift the symptoms.
 After that, some patients will need weekly maintenance appointments to keep the symptoms manageable until they subside.

 For many patients, the morning sickness will subside at 12-14 weeks.
 There is relief in sight!